rjust/defects4j/framework/bug-mining/Patch-Minimization-Guide.md

 2. Compress 6 [Non-minimized](https://github.com/ypzheng/defects4j/blob/merge-bug-mining-into-master/framework/bug-mining/code-example/comp.6.nonminimized.patch) vs. [Minimized](https://github.com/ypzheng/defects4j/blob/merge-bug-mining-into-master/framework/bug-mining/code-example/comp.6.minimized.patch)
     * Steps and rules used to perform patch minimization:
         1. Remove changes to comments in line 9-12, 14-17, 25-31, and 38-39(Refactoring).
-        2. Read stack trace under `trigger` directory and determine bug-triggering code.
+        2. Read stack trace under `trigger_tests` directory and determine bug-triggering code.
 In this case, the bug is an assertion failure in deleting archived entries.
 The bug-fixing change is a new private variable `entryOffset` introduced to the fixed version.
 This variable keeps track of where the current entry starts.
         3. Remove irrelevant changes -- hunks that neither modify nor use `entryOffset`.
 That only leaves us four hunks:
             1. Nothing to be minimized in this hunk.
                 ```diff